-The individual plaintiffs have filed a Motion for Preliminary Injunction ("Motion") ordering the defendants to allow them to vote in tomorrow's election.
+The individual plaintiffs filed a Motion for Preliminary Injunction ("Motion") ordering the defendants to allow them to vote in the November 8, 2016 election.
 The organizational plaintiffs do not seek any preliminary relief.
 Nothing in the Motion or in this decision would affect any voters other than the individual plaintiffs.